-- To create a Welsh culture and ethos that promotes a sense of Welshness and all things Welsh. - To promote the use of the Welsh language. - To develop the use of incidental Welsh through all areas of the curriculum. - To appoint a 'Criw Cymraeg' and 'Helpwyr Heddiw'. - To achieve the Bronze Award of the Siarter Iaith.
+- To create a Welsh culture and ethos that promotes a sense of Welshness and all things Welsh. - To promote the use of the Welsh language. - To develop the use of incidental Welsh through all areas of the curriculum. - To appoint a 'Criw Cymraeg' and 'Helpwyr Heddiw'. - To work towards achieving the Silver Award of the Siarter Iaith.